 - Mix the cottage cheese, sour cream, egg, and spices in a 9×13 casserole dish to save dishes.
 If you’d rather mix quickly, use a deep bowl or even the pot you used to steam the cauliflower.
 (I like to save on dishes by simply rinsing a pot from steaming veggies and flipping it over on the stove to dry, immediately.)

 - Stir in the squeezed cauliflower and shredded cheese.
 Optionally put some of the cheese right on top.

 - Bake for 25-30 minutes in a preheated 350F oven.
 (Frozen version might need 40 minutes.)
 Optionally broil a few minutes to brown the top cheese.

 What if I don’t like cottage cheese?
-The cottage cheese doesn’t really come through in this dish other than as a “creamy” factor, especially if you bake it longer than half an hour to really let everything melt together.
+The cottage cheese doesn’t come through in this dish other than as a “creamy” factor, especially if you bake it longer than half an hour to let everything melt together.

 Read the ingredients on the dairy!
 Many brands of cottage cheese and sour cream have unnecessary additives.
 I recommend Daisy brand (milk, cream, salt, enzymes) or Aldi brand sour cream (I think their cottage cheese has other junk in it).
 I’m sure there are others, but they’re not always easy to find.